tewarid/dotnet-tools/README.md

 Add exceptions to Windows Firewall using native COM library `NetFwTypeLib`.
 With contributions from Bruno Silveira.

+## Git Tool

+A simple wrapper around command line Git, that allow running multiple commands on several cloned repos at once.
+A command can reference all or part of the output of the previous command with `{{OUT:start,length}}` where `start` is zero-indexed.
+Several repos can be cloned from GitHub or GitLab at once.
+A customizable cheatsheet is available in [cheatsheet.md](GitTool/cheatsheet.md).
+Any line starting with `$ git ` is assumed to be a git command and displayed in the tool.

 ## HTTP Request Tool

 Simple interactive HTTP(S) client built using [System.Net.HttpWebRequest](https://msdn.microsoft.com/en-us/library/system.net.httpwebrequest.aspx).